jklausa/swift-bcbp/README.md

 ## Status

+Very much WIP, not ready for any kind of usage.

 Based on my personal (300+) collection of boarding passes, which should be plenty of test data; in addition to the reference of the BCBP implementation guide.

 ## Test data